 Terri’s post from last year, Showing your awesomeness for Google Summer of Code has many more details.

 If anyone wants to discuss experiences with applying to Summer of Code, or evaluating applications, please do so in this post!
+Remember that places are limited, especially in the popular programs revolving around the best real money casino sites.

 Update: this thread is for discussing how best to apply to Summer of Code.
 So that that isn’t drowned out, use the classifieds post for advertising your project or projects you have worked on, and for general discussion of Google Summer of Code that isn’t on either of those topics, use the latest open thread.